Write a function called average_list(a_list),

 After your for loop ends, you should divide the accumulator sum by the number of items in the list.

-Write a function called print_evens(a_list)
+Write a function called print_evens(a_list), which

 takes as a parameter a list of integers.
 Your function should print